curious-containers/cc-agency/docs/guide.rst

             method: "POST"

-Please note, that in this case we are running the experience in a container.
+Please note, that in this case we are running the experiment in a container.
 In order to send output files from a container to the :code:`faice file-server` running on the host, we use the standard Docker bridge IP :code:`172.17.0.1`.
 Use :code:`ifconfig` to check if another IP has been assigned to the Docker bridge on your system.